michalmytych/statscore-recruitment-task/README.md

 - [x] System accurately logs and updates records upon receiving a **foul** event, including details such as player at fault, affected player, team, match ID, and precise time of the foul.
 - [x] All event data is permanently stored and retrievable
 - [x] Relevant statistics are calculated and maintained for both event types
-- [ ] Clients receive information about all events in real-time
+- [x] Clients receive information about all events in real-time
 - [x] Data integrity is maintained at all times
 - [x] Historical data is preserved and accessible
 - [ ] System can handle high volume of events

 ### Client communication requirements
-- [ ] All clients receive event notifications
+- [x] All clients receive event notifications
-- [ ] Information is delivered in a timely manner
+- [x] Information is delivered in a timely manner
-- [ ] Communication is reliable and consistent
+- [x] Communication is reliable and consistent

-### Recruitment requirements
-- [ ] The solution should be provided as a GitHub repository at new branch with at least three meaningful commits
-- [ ] Some kind of abstraction is allowed to demonstrate the solution over a fully functioning application
-- [ ] Try to devote no more than 3 hours to solving the problem - anything you don't have time to do can be written as a plan for further action
-- [ ] Try not to use AI tools.
-If you do - write down how you use it
-- [ ] The solution presented is your colleague's PoC and is not a final contract for storing and exchanging data.
-If you believe the current implementation might be different, please include this in your changes
-- [ ] You have full responsibility and influence over the final solution; the PoC is just a teaser – show off your skills

 ## Requirements